-The Acropolis Museum, located a mere 330 meters (1,000 feet) from the famed hill of the same name is home to some of the world’s most important antiquities.
+The Acropolis Museum which marks its thirteenth anniversary on Monday is located a mere 330 meters (1,000 feet) from the famed hill of the same name and is home to some of the world’s most important antiquities.

 The museum, one of the ten best in the world according to Trip Advisor, was designed by architects Bernard Tschumi and Michael Photiadis, in a way that it offers a striking panoramic view of the archaeological sites from which its exhibits came.